-FAA suggests reading the 2014-2015 FACE Handbook to become familiar with the AIS program to see if it is a right fit for you.
-In order to become an eligible artist for the Artist-in-Schools program, the following criteria must be met:
+Fairbanks Arts suggests reading the 2017-18 FACE Artists in Schools Handbook to become familiar with the Artists in Schools (AIS) program to see if it is the right fit for you.
+In order to become an eligible artist for the AIS program, you must meet the following criteria:

-- Artist must complete a Teaching Artist Academy.
-These sessions are currently offered once each fall and spring.
-Please know that all sessions must be attended in order to receive certification.
+- Artist must complete a Teaching Artist Training.
+These sessions are currently offered once a year.
+Please know that you must attend all sessions in the Training in order to receive certification.

 - Artist must submit all necessary application materials.

 - Artist must schedule interview with the FAA Education Coordinator.

 - Professional development for area artists to qualify for Alaska State Teaching Artist status.
 This will be a lively and informative series of hands-on presentations by expert teachers and administrators who will share knowledge, skills, and techniques.
 A certificate will be awarded on completion of the course to equip you to work effectively in Fairbanks classrooms and beyond.

 - Advice on how to negotiate contracts, market yourself as a teaching artist, and how to join the Alaska State Teaching Artist Roster (AK STAR) of the Alaska State Council on the Arts.